coro121/technical-writer/README.md

 ### Genesis Consulting

+Genesis Consulting LLC is a management consulting firm that specializes in digital transformation, enterprise resource planning (ERP), and project management services.
+I worked on a contract for the US Department of Agriculture.

-During an audit of the existing style guide for a SharePoint knowledge base, I created an overview about accessible rich internet applications attributes (ARIA).
+During an audit of the existing style guide for a SharePoint knowledge base, I created internal documentation about accessible rich internet applications attributes (ARIA).

 - [WAI-ARIA](https://github.com/coro121/technical-writer/blob/main/wai-aria.md)